kvasdopil/ui-gen/README.md

   - Uses functional state updates in `handleScreenUpdate` to prevent race conditions when multiple screens update simultaneously
   - Always preserves screen positions during updates unless explicitly changed
   - Z-index management: newer screens appear above older ones, selected screens always on top
+  - **Arrow Management**: Creates and stores arrows in conversation point metadata
+    - Stores arrows in `ConversationPoint.arrows` array with `overlayIndex` and `targetScreenId`
+    - Renders arrows from all conversation points across all screens
+    - Uses actual screen height from `ScreenData.height` for boundary calculations
+    - Removes arrows when clicking on overlays to start new arrow creation
 - **Screen.tsx**: Individual screen component managing state, conversation history, and API calls
   - Manages conversation points state (prompt, HTML, title, timestamp for each point)
   - Tracks selected prompt index for output history viewing
   - **Flexible Layout**: Screen container has flexible width (stretches horizontally) with min-height of 844px
   - **Dynamic Iframe Height**: Iframe width is fixed at 390px, height adjusts dynamically based on content (minimum 844px)
   - Uses `postMessage` API to communicate content height from iframe to parent
+  - **Height Persistence**: Screen height is stored in `ScreenData.height` and used for accurate arrow boundary detection
   - Renders generated UI in iframe based on selected conversation point
   - Extracts and displays screen title from HTML metadata (`<!-- Title: ... -->`) above the screen
   - **Clickable Highlights**: Toggle button next to screen title to show/hide interactive element highlights